ilanschnell/bitarray/README.rst

    Given a frequency map, a dictionary mapping symbols to their frequency, calculate the canonical Huffman code.
 Returns a tuple containing:

-   0. the canonical Huffman code as a dict mapping symbols to bitarrays
+   0. the canonical Huffman code as a dict mapping symbols to frozenbitarrays
    1. a list containing the number of symbols of each code length
    2. a list of symbols in canonical order